4dsystems/ViSi-Genie-Arduino-Library-BETA/README.md

 ## Tested with

-This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, Chipkit Max32, Due, Intel Galileo, Teensy and Yun (Software Serial only on Yun).
+This BETA library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, and Teensy.
 Any problems discovered with this library, please contact technical support so fixes can be put in place, or seek support from our forum.

 ## Compatible 4D Systems Display Modules